Page 2

 A few days to a week after pollinating the flower, you’ll seed a tiny green fruit beginning to grow.
 Success!!

-The fruit is ready for harvest once it has reached its mature size.
-That could be 2″ long for a ‘Lunchbox’ pepper, 5″ for one of the larger bells, or 8″ for ‘Jimmy Nardello’.
-A mature fruit tastes sweeter than an immature fruit, but they’re both edible.
+The fruit is ready to harvest once it has reached its mature size.
+That could be 2-3″ long for a ‘Lunchbox’ pepper, 5″ for one of the larger bells, or over 8″ for ‘Jimmy Nardello’.
+A mature green fruit tastes sweeter than an immature fruit, but they’re both edible.

 Wait another 2-3 weeks, and the fruit will change color.
 Small sweet peppers and hot peppers turn color a bit earlier than the larger bells.
 Red, orange, and yellow ripe peppers have more vitamin C and beneficial antioxidants than the green ones.